7 Most Common Cryptocurrency Frauds

 3. Pyramid Schemes

 These are almost like Ponzi schemes, but require people to recruit members to grow the scheme.
 As new members are recruited, part of their contributions goes to their recruiters.
 Money from new recruitments trickles upwards, and older members make the most money, but the model soon loses momentum and collapses.
-Multi-level marketing (MLM) is also like a pyramid scheme, but participants pay for the rights to sell services or products.

 4. Phishing scams

 Protect yourself by always checking the URLs, never click on suspicious links from emails, and never enter your private key.
+Always type the exchange or wallet website directly into your browser, and verify that the URL uses HTTPS and displays the correct security certificate.

 5. Fake cryptocurrency apps

 These apps are used to entice people to part with their cash.
 They use promotional offers, bonuses, and various forms of pressure to get you to invest.
 Once your cash is invested, they either charge ridiculous fees for transactions, you can’t withdraw your funds, or you find the money has just disappeared.
-Always research a wallet before deciding to install it on your phone, even if it on your app store list.

 6. Cryptocurrency mining scams